 The charity constitutes a public benefit entity as defined by FRS 102.
-The financial statements have been prepared in accordance with Accounting and Reporting by Charities: Statement of Recommended Practice applicable to charities preparing their accounts in accordance with the Financial Reporting Standard applicable in the UK and Republic of Ireland (FRS 102) (SORP FRS102) issued on 16 July 2014, as amended by SORP Update Bulletin 1, the Financial Reporting Standard applicable in the United Kingdom and Republic of Ireland (FRS 102), the Charities Act 2011, the Companies Act 2006 and UK Generally Accepted Practice as it applies from 1 January 2015.
+The financial statements have been prepared in accordance with Accounting and Reporting by Charities: Statement of Recommended Practice applicable to charities preparing their accounts in accordance with the Financial Reporting Standard applicable in the UK and Republic of Ireland (FRS 102) (SORP FRS102), the Financial Reporting Standard applicable in the United Kingdom and Republic of Ireland (FRS 102), the Charities Act 2011, the Companies Act 2006 and UK Generally Accepted Practice.

 The financial statements are prepared on a going concern basis under the historical cost convention, modified to include certain items at fair value.
 There are no material uncertainties about going concern.
-The financial statements are prepared in sterling which is the functional currency of the charity.
+The financial statements are prepared in British Pound Sterling (£) which is the functional currency of the charity.